TEAM SIZE: 11 PLATFORM: PC ENGINE: UNREAL DEV TIME: THREE MONTHS

 After a failed milestone, the team’s leadership requested my help.
-Coming on board as co-producer, I re-established agile methodology, set up a series of go/no-go decisions, and guided the team through prioritization to ensure we used our remaining time as effectively as possible.
+Coming on board as Co-Producer, I re-established agile methodology, set up a series of go/no-go decisions, and guided the team through prioritization to ensure we used our remaining time as effectively as possible.

 Prior to switching roles, I served as the UX Producer.
 In that role, I organized usability and gameplay tests, then analyzed the results and presented them to the team.
 The insights I discovered were often used to guide game design decisions.
 For example, the team reworked the appearance of score after I demonstrated that most players were unaware of their score.

-Worked with leads to establish go/no-go decisions
+Collaborated with leads to establish go/no-go decisions

 Managed TRCs and publication requirements through to release on Steam